BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 - We will come back to its formal definition later after we discussed what is mean by computing.

 #### What is Computer Science about?
-- Computational artefacts are *made*  things which entail the purpose of their creators. **Computer science** is the science of such artefacts.
+- Computational artefacts are *made*  things which entail the purpose of their creators. **Computer science** is the study of such artefacts.
 - Therefore often material computational artefacts, or computer hardwares, belong to the domain of engineering schools, while liminal and abstract ones are in the domain of school of science.

 ### Notion of Abstraction